 I have been working with acoustic well log data since 2018.
 During that time, I have learned a lot about how to work with such data, and I have been wanting to share my knowledge.
 To do so, I teamed up with Equinor’s Erlend Hårstad and Jørgen Kvalsvik, developers of the dlisio library.
 Since January, we have been working on a tutorial on how to use dlisio to work with well log data.
 As I am an acoustician, the tutorial naturally focuses on acoustic tools.
 However, much of what we show is general, valid for data from any tool.

 We first presented this work at the 43rd Scandinavian Symposium on Physical Acoustics in the end of January.
 Just last week, we published the article that we wrote for the symposium’s proceedings.
 Along with it, we published a companion Jupyter Notebook, which contains the code underlying the article and some further details.
+As of June 2020, you can even run it on Binder, so that you can play with it online without having to download anything.

 Three issues with well log data